 - If you are not granted a waiver, you will be notified a test score is required for admission.

-- Evaluated GPAs tend to be higher than those stated on many international transcripts.
+- Evaluated GPA’s and individual grades tend to be higher than those stated on many international transcripts.

 - If you are an international student, it confirms that your degree is the equivalent of a four-year bachelor’s degree in the United States.

-- You can choose to send electronic copies to more than one school.
+- You may also send electronic copies to more than one school.

 For more information, contact:

-The Weatherhead School of Management admissions team reserves the right to require additional verification of transcripts, grading scales or official certificates that are uploaded to your application.
+The Weatherhead admissions team reserves the right to require additional verification of transcripts, grading scales or official certificates that are uploaded to your application.
 If documents are not authentic or inaccurate, we will deny admission.

 Waivers are extended to non-native English speaking applicants who meet one of the following criteria (except PhD and MPOD programs; please read the program’s application requirements for specific waiver conditions):